Resident Evil: The Final Chapter: Filming

 Principal photography on the film began on September 18, 2015, in Cape Town / Hartbeespoort Dam, South Africa.
 Further filming took place in Queensland, Australia at Village Roadshow studios in the Gold Coast as well as Brisbane and Magnetic Island.
 Filming ended on December 9, 2015.

-According to Paul W. S. Anderson, the director, Resident Evil: The Final Chapter was fully shot with 2D cameras and post-converted to 3D by the company: Legend 3D.
-It's the first time that a movie from the Resident Evil saga has a 3D post-conversion, since the last two installments were shot in 3D.
+Resident Evil: The Final Chapter was fully shot with 2D cameras and post-converted to 3D by Legend3D.
+It is the first film in the series to have a 3D post-conversion, as the previous two installments were shot natively in 3D.
+According to Anderson, the mobility of the smaller 2D cameras and the knowledgeability of the crew, who were well versed in shooting 3D, made for the best of both formats.

 Stuntwoman injury and crew fatality

-During filming, Jovovich's stunt double, South African stunt-woman Olivia Jackson, was severely injured on 5 September 2015 when her motorcycle collided with a camera crane.
+During filming, Jovovich's stunt double, South African stunt-woman Olivia Jackson, was severely injured on September 5, 2015 when her motorcycle collided with a camera crane.
 She had been riding at high speed without a helmet, and the camera crane had failed to move out of the way in time.
 According to the production company the crane had malfunctioned.

 Jackson was in a medically induced coma for two weeks.
 Among her injuries were cerebral trauma, a crushed face, a severed artery in her neck, a paralyzed arm, several broken ribs, a shattered scapula, a broken clavicle, torn fingers with a thumb that needed to be amputated, and five nerves torn out of her spinal cord.
 She announced in December 2015 that her paralyzed left arm would need to be amputated.

 In 2019 Jackson sued the producers for "elevating financial considerations over safety."
 She and the crane operator both claimed in her lawsuit that director Anderson had changed his mind about the angle of the filming, and gave the crane operator the order to raise the camera one second later than he had done in the two rehearsals immediately before.
 She also said that she was misled to believe there was insurance covering injuries, when there was only minor insurance not even covering medical care, so had she had known she would not have accepted the job.
 Jackson won the lawsuit.

 A second accident occurred during filming on December 3 when crew member Ricardo Cornelius was crushed to death by one of the film's props, a US Army-issue Hummer, while on set.